-Caithness contains one of the largest and most intact areas of blanket bog in the world — an ancient rare and fragile habitat that up till now— pre-Brexit — has been protected by UK and European legislation, and under consideration as a World Heritage Site.
+Caithness contains the largest and most intact areas of blanket bog in the world — an ancient rare and fragile habitat that up till now— pre-Brexit — has been protected by UK and European legislation, and under consideration as a World Heritage Site.
 It's a soggy, squishy, boggy world blooming with fluffy bog cotton and carnivorous plants like sundews, butterworts and bladderworts.
 It’s also a breeding ground for mighty arctic skuas, known locally as “bonkskies” for their surprise head-bonking attacks when humans encroach upon their nesting grounds.
 Adders breed in the Caithness Flow Country too, thus inspiring strange folk remedies and cures for their bites, like adder soup!
 Made from an adder, of course.

 I’ve explored Caithness from Lybster to Nybster and Mybster, to Scrabster, Thrumster, Ulbster and all the old Norse “bsters” and “wicks” in between, and up to the spectaculr Dunnet Head, the most northernly point on the British mainland.